sgoettschMSCS/DevOpsAssignment08/README.md

-# AWS Infrastructure Deployment with Packer & Terraform
+# AWS Infrastructure Deployment with Packer & Terraform brachned?

 This project provides infrastructure-as-code for deploying a custom AWS architecture using Packer and Terraform.
 It creates a custom Amazon Linux AMI with Docker installed and deploys a VPC with public/private subnets, a bastion host, and EC2 instances in a private subnet.